yduanmu/mesh-ray/README.txt

         multiple calculations per an arbitrarily large amount of planes (need to find both plane equation and distance between point and plane) would be terribly inefficient.
-I assumed that this would be inefficient enough that, even if there would be more vertices to NNS than point-plane distances to compare, an NNS of the vertices would still be more optimal.
-Was this a correct assumption?
+I assumed that this would be inefficient enough that, even if there would be more vertices to compare than point-plane distances, a NNS of the vertices would still be more optimal.

-5. Find the parametric equation of a line using two points (ray origin and ray direction).
+5. Find the parametric equation of the line containing the ray using two points (ray origin and ray direction).

-6. Calculate the point of intersection of that plane and the line using the plane equation and parametric equation of the line.
+6. Calculate the point of intersection of the nearest plane and that line using the plane equation and parametric equation of the line.

 7. Check whether the intersection is within a triangle face.